 Diagnosis of PVPS

-PVPS must be distinguished from acute postoperative pain.
+PVPS is different from acute postoperative pain.
 Most PVPS patients suffer from persistent orchalgia for greater than three months after surgery.
 However, some patients experience pain while ejaculating, having intercourse, or erection.

-The diagnosis of PVPS should ultimately be made as an exclusion diagnosis.
-A three-month follow-up history and physical is recommended after surgery.
-A scrotal ultrasound using color-flow Doppler should be administered to every patient suffering from chronic testicular pain.
+The diagnosis of PVPS must be an exclusion diagnosis.
+A three-month follow-up history and physical are recommended after surgery.
+A scrotal ultrasound using color-flow Doppler is administered to every patient suffering from chronic testicular pain.
 It is recommended to obtain a routine urinalysis, a urine culture, and a semen culture to determine whether there is an infection.

 Treatment for PVPS

-When the root of PVPS has been identified, treatment can be as simple as anti-inflammatories prescription or as drastic as removing the epididymis.
+Once the root of PVPS identifies, treatment can be as simple as an anti-inflammatories prescription or as drastic as removing the epididymis.
 Most urologists take a conservative approach and try non-surgical methods first, such as applying hold and cold compresses or wearing a scrotal-support garment.

 While vasectomy is a safe and routine procedure, the decision to become permanently sterilized is a major life change.
 Even though there is a very slight chance you could suffer chronic pain after you have a vasectomy, the odds strongly favor you that the heaviest discomfort you experience will come from getting up off the couch to find the remote.